Singular measure

 A refined form of Lebesgue's decomposition theorem decomposes a singular measure into a singular continuous measure and a discrete measure.
-See below for examples.

 Examples on Rn

 As a particular case, a measure defined on the Euclidean space $\R^n$ is called singular, if it is singular with respect to the Lebesgue measure on this space.
 For example, the Dirac delta function is a singular measure.